2019 State of the Union address: What to know

 When is the 2019 State of the Union address?

-Trump's second address is scheduled for Jan.
-29 in the House of Representatives, where he plans to lay out his agenda for his third year in office.
+Trump's second address was scheduled for Jan.
+29 in the House of Representatives.

-Despite Speaker Nancy Pelosi's request to delay the address until the government reopens, or to deliver it in writing, the president responded in a letter stating that he plans on fulfilling his "Constitutional duty," by giving the address on the intended date.
+Speaker Nancy Pelosi's had requested to delay the address until the government reopens, or to deliver it in writing, the president responded in a letter stating that he plans on fulfilling his "Constitutional duty," by giving the address on the intended date.

+After the president announced a short-term deal to temporarily reopen the government on Jan.
+25, Pelosi told reporters that the address is "not planned" as of right now and she will work with the White House to come up with a "mutually agreeable date."

 Why do presidents give State of the Union addresses?